 Oatland Island Wildlife Center has over a mile and a half of nature trails linking all the exhibits through a maritime forest.
 There are a few covered areas to stop and take a rest to enjoy the beautiful surroundings.
 For the naturalist enthusiasts, a variety of Georgia's native reptiles, birds and mammals can be seen foraging in their natural habitats.

 This 6-acre freshwater pond and is home to a diverse ecosystem.
 Bullfrogs and yellow-bellied slider turtles are just two of the many species you will see.
-Use our new pond viewer to enjoy seeing the variety of birds that visit our pond, especially our annual visitors of egrets and wood storks to the natural rookery.
+Use the scenic binocular viewer to enjoy seeing the variety of birds that visit our pond, particularly our annual visitors of egrets and wood storks to the natural rookery.